muchcoffieeh/new-test/src/content/blog/Edge Plugin/index.md

 </div>

-This narrowed our list down significantly
+The potential list of features to be delivered was narrowed down significantly
-- URL redirects
-- IP blocking/allowing
-- Geo blocking/allowing
-- Forwarding edge logs

-#### Eligibility Criteria
+>- **URL redirects**
+>- **IP blocking/allowing**
+>- **Geo blocking/allowing**
+>- **Forwarding edge logs**

+#### Customer and Business Impact
 Next, we needed to determine which customers would be eligible to leverage the plugin.
 We focused on customers whose configurations utilized one of the four features we could reveal within the plugin.
 For some customers, while the feature is implemented in their configuration, the methodology was not through the dictionary/ACL format.
-To accommodate them, a standardization process was to be required, converting their features into the dictionary/ACL format compatible to be revealed in the plugin.
-Through this assessment, we identified a smaller but still substantial number of existing eligible customers, with additional potential customers attainable through light standardization.
 <div className="kg-card kg-image-card kg-width-wide">

 ![standardization-diagram](./config-framework.jpg)

 </div>

+To accommodate them, a standardization process was to be required, converting their features into the dictionary/ACL format compatible to be revealed in the plugin.
+Through this assessment, we identified a smaller but still substantial number of existing eligible customers, with additional potential customers attainable through light standardization.

 ### Design Process
 For the plugin's design, we adopted a pragmatic approach, acknowledging its interim nature.
 We conducted UX comparative analysis to identify effective patterns utilized in similar solutions and relied heavily on those insights. (see image below - taken from our information architecture and UI interactions examination)